 Creativity in High School

 At fifteen I started writing music (though even to this day I still haven’t learned to play an instrument very well), I was a cheerleader and on drill team in high school and loved the expression of movement through dance (though we could never afford formal lessons).
 I sang and performed publicly whenever I was asked, even though I hated the spotlight and never felt like I had “that kind of voice”.
 Still I sang.
-I even did some theater with a lead role.
+I even did some theater with a lead role and auditioned for and made a youth performing company that sang and danced around the city.

 Creativity as an Adult

-I got married right out of high school and had my first baby two weeks after I turned twenty.
-I became a stay-at-home mom from that point on.
+I got married right out of high school and became pregnant seven months later.
+From the birth of my first child on I became a stay-at-home mom.
 I got into every creative thing that interested me.
 I learned to toll paint, crafted like crazy, designed dolls (fabric and wood), learned to draw, did floral design, gardened, sewed home decor, clothes and costumes, made teddy bears, started collecting my now enormous home library of books, designed OOAK barbie dolls, dabbled in needlepoint, silk ribbon embroidery, bead work and sculpting (stunk at that one!) and read more non-fiction books than I could ever count (I love to learn).

 The Dark Side of Life

 My first marriage was long and very emotionally destructive for me.
 And the first 4.5 years of my second marriage were so rough they almost did me in.
-I recently came out of 6.5 years of health problems that overlapped part of that first 4.5 years of my second marriage (talk about adding insult to injury!).
+About a year into that second marriage I started having health problems.
 Things were so overwhelmingly difficult during that time I completely stopped creating and, because of level 8-10 pain daily, I also stopped taking care of myself physically.
 That culminated in one of the darkest periods of my life.

 Ultimately, I learned that when I stopped expressing myself creativity and stopped with self-care it got really dark and I got really sick.

 With over a decade of experience applying self-care and self-healing techniques, and some short-term help from therapy, and miraculous results from a handful of EMDR sessions, I can say that life is good.
-I’m still married to my second husband (he also did EMDR to address trauma from his first marriage) and we have been able to build a rewarding relationship together.
+I’m still married to my second husband and we have been able to build a rewarding relationship together.
 We have a blended family of six kids, mostly grown, one still youngish.

 Life will always bring challenges, we never “arrive”, but with growth we become more equipped to face those challenges.
 My road hasn’t been easy, but it has been amazing.
 I wouldn’t change what I’ve been through because it has given me a wealth of knowledge, and material to draw from creatively.